arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 \func true/=false (p : true = false) : Empty => absurd (transport T p ())

 \func Set-isNotSet (p : isSet \Set) : Empty =>
-  \let -- Сначала мы определяем равенство между idp и равенством, соответствующим not.
+  \let
+  -- We first prove equality between 'idp' and
+  -- the equality, corresponding to 'not'.
-       | idp=not => p Bool Bool
+       | idp=not =>
+          p Bool Bool
           idp -- : Bool = Bool
           (equivalence=>equality Bool Bool (not, not, not-not, not-not)) -- : Bool = Bool
-       -- Теперь легко показать, что биекции, соответствующие этим двум равенствам, равны.
-       -- То есть, что тождественная функция равна not.
+  -- Now we can prove the equality between the two bijections -- corresponding to 'idp' and 'not', that is that 'id' -- equals 'not'.
        | id=not : (\lam x => x) = not => pmap (transport (\lam X => X)) idp=not
-       -- Теперь легко получить противоречие.
+  -- The contradiction follows easily.
   \in true/=false (pmap (\lam f => f true) id=not)
--->
+{%endarend%}